 Golfers respect the game of golf by being honest, by playing by the rules, by being courteous to their playing partners, by replacing divots, fixing ball marks, raking sand traps, placing litter in trash bins and otherwise respecting the course on which they play.

-If you have any questions or comments concerning the above, or would like to see a particular topic covered or expanded, please send us a message.
+If you have any questions or comments concerning the above, please send us a message using the contact link above.